chopdicemince/chopdicemince.github.io/_posts/2018-07-08-python-and-guido-van-rossum.md

 [Guido van Rossum](https://gvanrossum.github.io) is creator of Python.
 He is from the Netherlands.

+Below is a picture of Van Rossum in 2014 at Dropbox, his workplace:

+(https://github.com/chopdicemince/chopdicemince.github.io/blob/master/images/2014-guido-van-rossum-at-dropbox.png '2014: Guido van Rossum at Dropbox')

 Trivia: He used to live in Virginia and had a vanity license plate that said "PYTHON."

 # When was Python created?